Kiki012184/ERVP-Theotown/README.md

 For Flatbed Trailers, there are many variations of cargo carried, ranging from wooden cargo, metal pipes, crates, vehicles, etc., There are also light vehicles such as vans.

-This plugin is the successor to the road vehicle + plugin, and is inspired by the Euro truck simulator 2 game and mod.
+This plugin is the successor to the ```road vehicle +`` plugin, and is inspired by the Euro truck simulator 2 game and mod.

 More variety will come in the future, for now enjoy what is already in the plugin,Good luck and have a nice day.

-Credit:
-TheoTheoderich
-Divine Lobby
-JustAnyone
+**Credit:**
-AndyTheNorth
+TheoTheoderich,Lobby Divinus,JustAnyone And AndyTheNorth